ibm-cloud-docs/cis/managing-for-reliability.md

 Two specific Page Rules take precedence for caching overall:

- * If a Page Rule is set to "Bypass Cache", the resources that match that Page Rule are not cached.
-CIS still acts as a proxy, and our other performance features remain active.
+ * If a Page Rule is set to **Bypass Cache**, the resources that match that Page Rule are not cached.
+IBM CIS still acts as a proxy, and our other performance features remain active.
 However, your content won't be served from our cache, it will be fetched from your origin server directly.

- * If a Page Rule is set to "Cache Everything", resources that match the Page Rule are cached.
+ * If a Page Rule is set to **Cache Everything**, resources that match the Page Rule are cached.
 Using this Page Rule setting is the only way to tell us to cache resources beyond what we consider static, including HTML.

  * If no Page Rule is set, we will use the Standard caching mode, which is based the extension of the resource.
 We will cache static resources only (as mentioned previously).

 ### Origin cache-control headers

 The second way to alter what IBM CIS will cache is through caching headers sent from the origin.
-CIS will respect these settings, but you can override them by specifying an "Edge Cache TTL".
+CIS will respect these settings, but you can override them by specifying an **Edge Cache TTL**.
 Here are the headers we consider when deciding what resources to cache from your origin:

- * If the Cache-Control header is set to `private`, `no-store`, `no-cache`,  or `max-age=0`, or if there is a cookie in the response, then CIS will not cache the resource.
-Note that all sensitive material should not be cached, so you might consider using one of these headers in that case.
+ * If the **Cache-Control** header is set to `private`, `no-store`, `no-cache`,  or `max-age=0`, or if there is a cookie in the response, then IBM CIS will not cache the resource.
+Note that sensitive material should not be cached, so you might consider using one of these headers in that case.

- * If the Cache-Control header is set to `public` and the `max-age` is greater than 0, or if the `Expires` headers are set any time in the future, we will cache the resource.
+ * If the **Cache-Control** header is set to `public` and the `max-age` is greater than 0, or if the `Expires` headers are set any time in the future, we will cache the resource.

 **Note:** As per RFC rules, `Cache-Control: max-age` trumps `Expires` headers.
 If we see both and they do not agree, `max-age` wins.